Semi-infinite orbits in affine flag varieties and homology of affine Springer fibers: Introduction

+Notice that \rt{inj'} is essentially vacuous, if $\gm$ is elliptic.
+Indeed, in this case the affine Springer fiber $\Fl_{\gm}$ is of finite type, so there exists an integer $m$ such that for every $m$-regular admissible tuple $\ov{w}$ we have an equality $\Fl_{\gm}^{\leq\ov{w}}=\Fl_{\gm}$.

+To show the assertion in general, we use induction on the semisimple rank of $G$.
+Namely, if $\gm$ is not elliptic, then $\Fl_{\gm}$ is equipped with an action of a nontrivial torus $S$, and the scheme of fixed points $\Fl_{\gm}^S$ is naturally isomorphic to a disjoint union of affine Springer fibers corresponding to a proper Levi subgroup $M$ of $G$.
+Thus an analog of \rt{inj'} for $\Fl_{\gm}^S$ holds by induction hypothesis, and we use finiteness properties of $H_i(\Fl_{\gm})$ and localization theorem in equivariant cohomology to relate homology of $\Fl_{\gm}$ with that of $\Fl_{\gm}^S$.

 The paper is organized as follows.
-In Section 1 we study the combinatorics of the affine Weyl groups.
-Then in Section 2 we study semi-infinite orbits in affine flag varieties and their intersections, and establish \rt{sch}.
-Then in Section 3 we study properties of the affine Springer fibers.
+In Section 1 we study orderings on affine Weyl groups and introduce admissible tuples, which play a central role later.
+In Section 2 we study semi-infinite orbits in affine flag varieties and their intersections, establish \rt{tuple}, and show technical results needed later.
+In Section 3 we study geometric properties of the affine Springer fibers, and establish a finiteness property of its homology.

-Finally, Section 4 is devoted to the proof of \rt{inj'}.
-Namely, in subsection 4.1, we give a criterion of an injectivity of the map on homology.
-Our basic technical tool here is localisation theorem in the equivariant cohomology.
-The proofs are completed in Section 4.2.
+Finally, in Section 4 we prove \rt{inj'} using results of the previous sections.
+Namely, we review the localization theorem in the equivariant cohomology with compact support in subsection 4.1, give a criterion of an injectivity of the map on homology in subsection 4.2, and complete the proof in subsection 4.3.

-\section{Combinatorics of affine Weyl groups.}
+\section{Combinatorics of affine Weyl groups}